Relationships are under pressure

 We can all be socially fit

 The evidence is unambiguous and mounting: when our social health is in place, we thrive.
-We are healthier, happier and more resilient.

-This is about your people
+This is about you (and me)

-Whether you run a business, lead a community or manage a team, the way you shape the social health of the people you gather matters enormously - not just for their wellbeing, but for everything you’re trying to achieve together.
+And if you run a business, lead a community or manage a team, the way you shape the social health of the people you gather matters enormously - not just for their wellbeing, but for everything you’re trying to achieve together.
 It’s within your power to influence this in ways both big and small - through design, through structure, through education, and through training.

 This is about us